Ramakrishna Mission Vidyapith, Purulia

 Ramakrishna Mission Vidyapith, Purulia is a residential school for boys in Purulia, West Bengal, India.
 It runs under the Gurukula system and is a branch of the Ramakrishna Mission.
 It was founded by Swami Hiranmayananda in 1957.
 The chief minister of West Bengal requested Ramakrishna Mission to establish an educational institution in Purulia.
-It won the state's "Best School Award 2018" in 2018 and was given an award by Mamata Banerjee and Partha Chatterjee, the chief minister.
+It won the state's "Best School Award 2018" in 2018 and was given an award by CM (Chief minister) Mamata Banerjee and Professor Partha Chatterjee.